Abba, Pater-Father: Name Of God And Bible Verses About God The Father

 Think about this for a second, the God who flung the stars into space, who always has been and always will be, who formed man from the dust of the earth, He invites you, His precious child, to call Him Abba, Father!

 Here are some more Bible verses about God the Father.
-Write out any that touch your heart deeply on this free printable that I have created for you or in a notebook.
+Write out any that touches your heart deeply in a notebook.
 If you love pretty notebooks, make sure you check out our collection HERE

 2 Corinthians 6:18: And I will be your Father, and you will be my sons and daughters, says the Lord Almighty.”